Sprott School of Business

 Discussion, analysis and integration with an emphasis on the application of strategic management to various accounting and finance issues.

-Prerequisite(s): completion of a minimum of 2.0 credits in the Master of Accounting program with a minimum average grade of B-.
+Prerequisite(s): ACCT 5128.
+Completion of a minimum of 2.0 credits in the Master of Accounting program with a minimum average grade of B-.

 Advanced Integration II